bhavuk-khanna/Hospital-API/README.md

 6. input the command `npm start` on terminal

 7. Use your browser or Postman to interact with the API
+8. input the command `npm test` to run the unit tests defined in the test folder

 # Routes Present
 - /doctors/register